readthedocs/readthedocs.org/docs/supported-tools.rst

 Conda:
    Miniconda2 ``4.6.14``
-   (could be updated to use the latest version by default).
+   (could be updated in the future to use the latest version by default).

 Mkdocs:
   Latest version by default installed via ``conda``.